esplora/esplora/README.md

 # <img src=".github/logo.svg?sanitize=true" width="24" height="24" alt="Esplora"> Esplora

 ### Don't sell your users!
-Use your own private storage analytics
+Use your own private analytics

 Esplora is an open-source package for Laravel with which you can easily collect visitor analytics.